Noiredd/PEGAS/README.md

 1. Dowload files from this repository's [kOS folder](kOS) and place them in your `Script` folder.
 2. Define your vehicle and mission.
 3. Once on the launch pad, load the definitions from pt.
 2. and type `run pegas.` in kOS terminal.

+### Note about this repository
+I have been using tabs throughout the whole code, having its length set to 4 spaces in all my editors.
+I was unaware that github uses length of 8 - as a result, some of the `.ks` files look *really* bad.
+If your eyes hurt, you can force github to display them with tab size of 4 spaces by adding `?ts=4` to the URL of the file you're viewing.
+Unfortunately there is no way to make it a global setting (or even configure it for the repository).

 ### Disclaimer
 This is a first public release of PEGAS.